C4lopsitta/cat-docs/Writerside/topics/api/API_Reference.md

 > All endpoints start from `/api/v1`

-> Note that on the sidebars, even "folder" like topics contain important information and endpoint definitions.

 ## Endpoints
 All the endpoints marked with *authenticated* require a valid user authentication token to be accessed.
 - [`/users`](API-Users.md)